 Registration for GiveNOLA Day is a two-step process.
-Registration will open January 7, 2019 and the deadline to complete step one of registration (submitting basic profile information) is February 8, 2019 at 5:00pmCT.
+Registration will open February 14, 2019 and the deadline to complete step one of registration (submitting basic profile information) is April 2, 2019.
 Step two is participation in a mandatory mechanics webinar, the dates and times of which are listed below.

 Eligibility requirements include: